hannahdesmond/mastery-curriculum/chapter7/README.md

 ## Collections

 The `Array` class is used to make a 'collection object': an object that can store many other objects inside itself.
 Crucially, a Ruby array is **mutable**: it can be made larger, by adding more objects.
-You can also remove objects from it.
+You can also remove objects from it, and it'll shrink back down to size: like an elastic band.

 > An instance of the `Array` class is called an array.